Destination: Alaska by Land and Sea!

 Alaska is a perfect destination for a cruise.
-There are many immense, wild and secluded natural treasures along its coastline.
-There are many fascinating cities like Ketchikan, Juneau and Skagway to see, the amazing scenery of the Inside Passage and Glacier Bay to admire, and wildlife on both land and sea to see during unforgettable day trips.
+There are many immense, wild, and secluded natural treasures along its coastline.
+There are many fascinating cities like Ketchikan, Juneau, and Skagway to see, the amazing scenery of the Inside Passage and Glacier Bay to admire, and wildlife on both land and sea to see during unforgettable day trips.
 There is simply no one way to do all these except with land and sea packages.
 These cruise tours take small groups of passengers to local destinations before or after a cruise.
-These are usually all-in-one packages which include accommodations, transportation by motorcoach and/or train, guided tours and even delicious meals.
+These are usually all-in-one packages that include accommodations, transportation by motorcoach and/or train, guided tours, and even delicious meals.

 After deciding, you will need to decide whether you want an escorted tour or an independent one.
 For an escorted tour, accommodations, transportation, and meals will all be included in your package, while additional treats like rafting will incur an extra charge.

 Planning an all-in-one package with my help relieves you of the stress of piecing together your vacation.
 When you move from the sea to the land, the transition will be flawless.
 You get to enjoy the same quality of service on land that you had at sea.
 You get to enjoy your vacation without lifting a finger.
 Your luggage will be taken care of at each destination.
 Your transportation would have been arranged to include the most comfortable rail cars and luxurious motor coaches in Alaska.
 Contact me for more info on planning your next Alaskan cruise tour to ensure you capture all the sights worth seeing both on land and sea!

 Erin Smith ~ Affinity Group Travel Advisor